emericg/SmartServoFramework/README.md

 Latency over the serial port will limit the number of instructions you can send each second even more than bandwidth limitations.
 To minimize traffic on your serial port (if using FTDI chips):
-- Make sure you have set the "Status Return Level" to '1' to minimize the number of response packets (if you do not need them), or even '2' to disable them all.
+- Make sure you have set the "Status Return Level" / "Ack Policy" to '1' to minimize the number of status packets (if you do not need them), or even '2' to disable them all.
-- If you are using Dynamixel devices, you may want to reduce the "Return Delay Time" value to a minimum, from the default of '250' to something like '5'.
+- If you are using Dynamixel devices, you may want to reduce the "Return Delay Time" value to a minimum, from the default of '250' to something like '10'.
 - You can also use [these tips](https://projectgus.com/2011/10/notes-on-ftdi-latency-with-arduino/) to reduce latency on serial ports!

 #### Serial link (Dynamixel servos)